Is financial advice worth it? Here’s the truth…

 How to find a reputable financial adviser near you

 When it comes to choosing a financial adviser, it may feel like you are faced with an information overload.
-However, fear not – there are a number of services out there which are designed to help consumers to find a reputable adviser who can meet their requirements.
-Two of our favourite's include VouchedFor* and Unbiased*.
+However, there are a number of services out there which are designed to help consumers to find a reputable adviser who can meet their requirements.
+Two of the best include VouchedFor* and Unbiased*.

-Also, check out this useful piece we penned, offering tips on “How to find a good financial adviser you can trust”.
+Also, check out this useful article that offers tips on “How to find a good financial adviser you can trust”.

 Here’s a checklist of things to look out for when selecting a financial adviser: